 CLASSIFICATION NO. 120

-Under close supervision, to maintain a close security watch and supervise inmates at the Sheriff's detention facility; to learn effective corrections procedures; and to do other work as required.
+Under close supervision, to maintain safety, security, order and supervise inmates at the Sheriff's jail facilities; to learn effective corrections procedures; and to do other work as required.

 Duties may include but are not limited to the following:

-- Under close supervision, maintains order, discipline and security of prisoners in County detention facilities; supervises the security and conduct of inmates in cells, during group meetings, meals, bathing, recreation, visitations, and on work assignments.
+- Under close supervision, maintains order, discipline and security of inmates in County jail facilities; supervises the security and conduct of inmates in cells, during group meetings, meals, bathing, recreation, visitations, and on work assignments; performs routine internal security checks, to include a visual inspection of the well being of inmates as directed; assists Jail Deputies in performing perimeter checks/security checks throughout shift.

-- Assists Corrections Deputies in conducting investigations, interrogating witnesses, victims, complaints, seizes evidence, makes arrests, writes reports, prepares cases, and testifies in judicial proceedings or before Correctional Hearings Officer.
+- Answers routine inmate questions, conducts limited investigations, interviews witnesses, victims, complainants, seizes evidence, makes arrests, writes inmate misconduct reports, special reports and crime reports, prepares cases, testifies in judicial proceedings or before a Hearings Officer; maintains records and writes reports as required.

-- Assists Corrections Deputies in processing prisoners admitted and discharged for transfer from facilities.
-These activities include booking and release, fingerprinting, photographing and issuing of clothing and supplies to new inmates.
+- Supports in processing activities to include booking and release, fingerprinting, photographing, custody level assessment, medical screening, clothed and unclothed body searches, and issuing of clothing and supplies to new inmates.

 - Receives and maintains the personal property of inmates; returns personal property to inmates on discharge.

-- Inspects quarters of inmates for contraband; checks on sanitary conditions and orderliness of quarters.
+- Inspects living quarters of inmates for contraband; checks on sanitary conditions and orderliness of living quarters.

-- Follows doctors' or nurses' orders/instructions in the care of ill prisoners.
+- Follows orders/instructions from doctors or nurses in the care of ill inmates.

-- May assist Corrections Deputies in the transport of prisoners to and from court, medical facilities, booking locations or other detention facilities.
+- Transports inmates within the facility or to and from court, medical facilities, work locations or other detention facilities; performs hospital watches as required.

 REQUIRED KNOWLEDGE AND SKILLS

-Some knowledge of: Criminal attitudes and behavior patterns; purposes and methods of discipline as applied to prisoners under criminal confinement.
+Working knowledge of: Correct spelling, grammar and punctuation; basic criminal attitudes and behavior patterns; basic purposes and methods of discipline as applied to persons under criminal confinement.

-Skill to: Learn the operations of a corrections facility; learn the control, direction and instruction of inmates individually and in groups; understand, learn to interpret and enforce institutional rules and regulations with firmness, tact and impartiality; read and interpret written material accurately and rapidly; learn to promote socially acceptable attitudes and behavior of inmates; make rapid, effective and reasonable decisions in emergency situations and take appropriate action; maintain accurate records; establish and maintain effective working relationships with the public and a variety of criminal justice officials; communicate effectively, both orally and in writing.
+Skill to: Communicate effectively, both orally and in writing; learn the operations of a corrections facility; learn the control, direction and instruction of inmates individually and in groups; understand, learn to interpret and enforce institutional rules and regulations with firmness, tact and impartiality; read and interpret written material accurately and rapidly; learn to promote socially acceptable attitudes and behavior of inmates; make rapid, effective and reasonable decisions in emergency situations and take appropriate action; use a computer to enter data, write narratives and reports; maintain accurate records; use basic electronic and phone equipment; learn and use basic radio procedures; establish and maintain cooperative working relationships with the public, co-workers, and a variety of criminal justice officials and personnel.

-Duties are performed in a variety of settings which may involve the physical restraint of prisoners.
+Clackamas County Jail is a 24 hours per day, 7 days per week operation requiring availability to work any and all shifts.
+Duties are performed in a variety of settings, which may involve the physical restraint of inmates.

-Positions in this class may require selective certification of male or female candidates depending on the work assignments with male or female prisoners.
+Positions in this classification may require selective certification of male or female candidates depending on the work assignments with male or female inmates.

 MINIMUM RECRUITING STANDARDS